 Here on the longest but least crowded section of Oregon coastline — the 133 miles from Reedsport to Brookings — you can quite possibly have a beach to yourself.
 Summertime winds typically come from the north, so keep that tailwind at your back.
 Four mapped routes mean the work is half done for you.
 One is ideal for experienced riders, a 13-mile jaunt through the John Dellenback Dunes, in the inland town of Tenmile.
 As you hit the ocean, the sea birds and salty air in Bandon call.
 The 19-mile Bandon Fat Bike Beach Ride is full of rugged sea stacks; it connects to the 8.1-mile spectacularly scenic portion from Cape Blanco to Port Orford.
-Port Orford and many towns along the South Coast are an art-lover’s paradise, with galleries galore.
+Finally a bit further south in Gold Beach, the 10-mile Banana Belt Loop is a stunner, with tidepools and rivers galore.
 Check out Bandon-based South Coast Bicycles or Port Orford-based Pineapple Express Adventure Rides, which provides guided trip packages and van shuttle service for a convenient return trip.

 Wherever you go fat biking on the Coast, check the tides and try to go during low tide as much as possible.
 Beware of sneaker waves and stay off rocks and small, enclosed beaches.
 Respect the sensitive micro-environments, whether it’s birds or anenome you encounter.
 In particular, it’s critical for people and pets to avoid areas that are closed due to western snowy plover nesting season, March 15-Sept.
 15. Look for bright yellow signs nearby Oregon’s beaches and more info about how to protect this threatened species here).